Whey: Whey protein

 Whey protein is commonly marketed as a dietary supplement, and various health claims have been attributed to it in the alternative medicine community.
 Although whey proteins are responsible for some milk allergies, the major allergens in milk are the caseins.
-It is sold as a nutritional supplement.

 Whey is the primary ingredient in most protein powders, which are used primarily by athletes and bodybuilders to obtain the necessary amounts of protein for muscle building/maintenance on a daily basis.
 Whey protein has a high level of leucine, one of the three branched-chain amino acids, making it ideal for muscle growth and repair.
-Whey is pasteurized, just like any milk, to assure that no harmful bacteria are breeding in the liquid.
+Whey is pasteurized to assure that no harmful bacteria are breeding in the liquid.
 It is heated to 70–80 C and is then cooled back down to 4 C. Studies have shown that this process of using extreme temperatures eliminates 99.7% of bacteria without coagulating the protein into a solid mass.
 Next, the whey must be filtered, and so is loaded into a massive web of ceramic filters and stainless steel turbines.
 These machines work to separate out the lactose as well as the fats, leaving a liquid of 90% whey protein.

 Hydrolysates are whey proteins that are predigested and partially hydrolyzed for the purpose of easier metabolizing, but their cost is generally higher.
 Highly hydrolysed whey may be less allergenic than other forms of whey, due to the fact that the short chain peptides obtained by hydrolysis are less antigenic, because of the elimination of sequential epitopes.

 Native whey protein is extracted from skim milk, not obtained as a byproduct of cheese production, and is produced as a concentrate and isolate.